Euro zone bond rout continues as Treasury yields surge to 2007 levels

 Bond yields move inversely to prices.

-Analysts said prices were moving in reaction to data showing the U.S. economy continuing to defy recession worries, with stronger than expected job openings data pointing to a still-tight labour market.
+Analysts said prices were moving in reaction to stronger than expected job openings data pointing to a still-tight labour market.
 That could compel the Federal Reserve to raise interest rates next month.

+"I believe they (euro zone bond yields) are pushed higher by a spike in real yields on both sides of the Atlantic," said Althea Spinozzi, senior fixed income strategist at Saxo Bank.

 The sharp rise in long-term rates suggests traders expect interest rates will remain higher for longer due to the continued resilience of the world's largest economy.